 The honoree receives a brushed stainless steel award in the shape of an octagon, which represents each attribute as well as the shape of the Office of the OSMRE Director at OSMRE headquarters.
 To retain a record of honorees who helped carry out the spirit of SMCRA, a similar version of the award will reside in OSMRE headquarters with the name of each awardee inscribed on its surface.

-OSMRE will accept nominations for the 2015 ECHO Award until May 1, 2015.
+OSMRE is accepting nominations for the ECHO.
 To nominate an individual for the award, prepare a short (2-3 pages) written summary of the candidate’s contributions and explanation as to how he/she exemplifies the award's criteria.
 Anyone can submit a nomination.
-Please email nominations to Chris Holmes (email@example.com), by Friday, May 1, 2015.
-View the 2015 Nomination Brochure.
+Please email nominations to Chris Holmes (email@example.com).

 2012 - David Clark

 David Clark, an ecologist and state regulator, recognized that conventional mine reclamation left the land starkly different. he worked many years to convince mine operators and others that it was possible to restore the land surface to look and function after mining as it did before mining.
 His expertise in the establishment and restoration of diverse native plants communities on reclaimed land and dogged development of revegetation and bond release guidelines enabled New Mexico to achieve some of the highest levels of bond release in the West.
 Dave's vision became known as "geomorphic reclamation," now a reality in several Western states and a model for mine reclamation across the country.